Tyaap/ASRT_CloNoBump_Supercharged/README.md

  6. Please carefully read the additional information in the message

 ## How to uninstall
- * Run `CloNoBump Supercharged.exe` again, and choose to disable CloNoBump
+ * Run `CloNoBump Supercharged.exe` again, and choose to disable CloNoBump Supercharged
  * Alternatively, close and re-open Sonic & All-Stars Racing Transformed

 ### I hope you enjoy the mod! :)